TolgaKilinckaya/BTK_Datathon_2023/README.md

 # BTK Datathon 2023

-Bu depo, BTK Datathon 2023 için oluşturulmuş projeleri içerir.
-Projeler, veri bilimi ve makine öğrenmesi tekniklerini kullanarak çeşitli problemleri çözmeyi amaçlar.
+This repository contains projects created for BTK Datathon 2023.
+The projects aim to solve various problems using data science and machine learning techniques.

-## İçerik
+## Contents

-Depo, çeşitli Jupyter notebook dosyalarını içerir.
-Her bir notebook, belirli bir problemi çözmek için adım adım bir süreci takip eder.
+The repository contains various Jupyter notebook files.
+Each notebook follows a step-by-step process to solve a specific problem.

-## Başlarken
+## Getting Started

-Bu projeyi çalıştırmak için aşağıdaki adımları izleyin:
+To run this project, follow the steps below:

-1. Repoyu klonlayın veya indirin.
+1. Clone or download the repository.
-2. Gerekli Python kütüphanelerini yükleyin.
+2. Install the necessary Python libraries.
-3. İlgili Jupyter notebook dosyasını açın ve hücreleri çalıştırın.
+3. Open the relevant Jupyter notebook file and run the cells.

-## Gereksinimler
+## Requirements

-Bu proje aşağıdaki Python kütüphanelerini gerektirir:
+This project requires the following Python libraries:

 - pandas
 - numpy
 - scikit-learn

-## Lisans
+## License

-Bu proje MIT lisansı altında lisanslanmıştır.
-Daha fazla bilgi için `LICENSE` dosyasına bakın.
+This project is licensed under the MIT license.
+For more information, see the `LICENSE` file.